 The recording and transcript from the previous town halls are available for viewing.

 Registration is not necessary.

-To ensure you are connected, please join 15 minutes prior to the start of the virtual Town Hall at 12:00 p.m.
+To ensure you are connected, please join 15 minutes before the start of the virtual Town Hall.

 Please click the link below to join the webinar: